type1fool/owencode/priv/articles/its_a_match.md

 ]
 ```

-Although timestamps might appear to be a valid unique identifier, it's possible that two or more sensors will report a reading at precisely the same timestamp, even down to the nanosecond.
+Although timestamps might appear to be a valid unique identifier, it's likely that two or more sensors will report a reading at precisely the same timestamp, even down to the nanosecond.
 The last write would win and your application would lose data for other readings from the same timestamp.

 When rows have no inherent unique identifier, often you can derive one by hashing some of its elements with `:erlang.phash2/1`.
 In our scenario, the timestamp + label can act as a unique identifier when hashed.
 This approach allows you to use an ordered set, which can be improve read & write performance down the road.